ggandor/leap.nvim/README.md

 You can also

-- search bidirectionally in the window, or bind only one key to Leap, and search in all windows, if you are okay with the trade-offs (see [FAQ](#faq)).
+- search bidirectionally in the whole window, or bind only one key to Leap, and search in all windows (see [FAQ](#faq)).
 - map keys to repeat motions without explicitly invoking Leap, similar to how `;` and `,` works (see `:h leap-repeat-keys`).